rjbaw/emacs-docker/README.md

 ```

 #### Evil-mode
+This mode requires the knowledge of Vim key bindings.
-If you do know Vim keybindings, learn them or add `(evil-mode 0)` to your init.el
+(Not recommended) Deactivate temporarily by running M-x evil-mode twice or add `(evil-mode 0)` to ~/.emacs.d/init.el
 #### Snippets
 Included `yasnippet-snippets` and few more in `snippets/` folder.
 #### Code Blocks
 Jupyter Code Blocks: `<js` & `TAB`
 Code execution: C-C
 Code Interupt: C-TAB or C-g